Code-Screen/Code-Screen.github.io/docs/creating-custom-csharp-assessments.md

 The coding test must use `.NET 5.0`.

-The maximum memory allowed for a solution to your coding test is 4G.

 ### Examples

 An **example** `.NET` assessment that uses automated test suite scoring can be seen here:<br/>